Dylan-Hackett/Kymatikos/README.md

 6.  **Voice Parameter Initialization (`Polyphony.cpp`)**:
     *   In `PolyphonyEngine::InitVoiceParameters()`, ensure that `voice_envelopes_[i].Init()` is called with the correct runtime `sample_rate_val` derived from the hardware.
         ```cpp
-        // float sample_rate_val = SAMPLE_RATE; // This would use the macro from Thaumazein.h
+        // float sample_rate_val = SAMPLE_RATE; // This would use the macro from Kymatikos.h
         float sample_rate_val = hw_ptr_->AudioSampleRate(); // Or pass sample_rate directly
         // ...
         voice_envelopes_[i].Init(sample_rate_val);